Rahul664/Weight-Sensor-and-Event-Detection_DataVizualization/README.md

 `$ python3 Plot.py`<br />

 After the script has run successfully you will find the corresponding folders of weight.csv files which contain the figures (weight vs timestamp) in the format<br/>

+# Instruction to run the Jupyter Notebook

+Run the Plot.ipynb file using Jupyter Notebook by placing .csv files in the same directory as the Plot.ipynb script.<br/>
 --------------------------------- --------------------------------- --------------------------------- ------ <br />

 <p align="center">